“Black Hole Sun” Lyrics Meaning (Soundgarden)

 In the third verse, he expresses a desire to escape his fear, even if it means retreating into nothingness.

-The line “drown my fear” implies that the speaker seeks an end to their internal conflict, but the final wish for others to “disappear” suggests a more existential disillusionment.
+The line “drown my fear” implies that he seeks an end to his internal conflict, but the final wish for others to “disappear” suggests a more existential disillusionment.

-This verse underscores the feeling of isolation, as the speaker seems to long not just for an escape from their own fears but from the world itself.
-It speaks to a deep yearning for peace, perhaps at the cost of everything around them, including the people who may have contributed to their pain.
+This verse underscores the feeling of isolation, as he seems to long not just for an escape from his fears but from the world itself.
+It’s a yearning for peace, perhaps at the cost of everything around him, including the people who may have contributed to his pain.

 “Black Hole Sun” Meaning: The Occult and Psychological Interpretations